Italian Plus Size Model Elisa D’Ospina

 I wrote a book called “Una vita Tutta curve” and one of the chapters is titled “Perfection does not exist.”
 There is that which is perfect.
 There is a line that may be common too many.
 It ‘s our fault at times to become a strong point.
 If I had stereotyped I never made my path.
 Being unique has a price, but nature has chosen well.
 Why homologate?

 How International society is accepting the new plus-size models?

 Society looks plus size models with curiosity.
 Now we are part of the system.

 How was your collaboration with the Health Ministry of Italy?

-In 2009 I will be spokesperson for Italian Health ministry about eating disorders.
-Now my battle continue in schools where I met every year thousands of young people and together made a way to understand how important is to be healthy
+In 2009 I will be a spokesperson for the Italian Health ministry about eating disorders.
+Now my battle continues in schools where I met every year thousands of young people and together made a way to understand how important is to be healthy

 How would you describe your personal fashion style?

 Tell us about your book.
 To who is your book dedicate?